Betting and Gaming Act 1960

-The Betting and Gaming Act 1960 was a British Act of Parliament that legalised additional forms of gambling in the United Kingdom.
+The Betting and Gaming Act 1960 (8 & 9 Eliz.
+2. c.
+60) was a British Act of Parliament that legalised additional forms of gambling in the United Kingdom.
 It was passed on 1 September 1960 and came into effect on 1 January 1961.

-The Act
+Provisions

 Based on the recommendations of the Royal Commission on Betting, Lotteries and Gaming, 1949–51, the act came into force on 1 January 1961 and first allowed gambling for small sums in games of skill such as bridge.
 From May 1961 betting shops were allowed to open.

 Until 1965 about 16,000 licences were granted by local magistrates.

+Commencement, short title and extent

+Section 31(1) of the act provided that the act may be cited as the "Betting and Gaming Act, 1960".

+Section 31(2) of the act provided that the act would not extend to Northern Ireland.

+Section 31(3) of the act provided that the act would come into force on the appointed day.

+The Betting and Gaming Act 1960 (Commencement No. 1) Order 1960 (SI 1960/1556) provided the commencement date for the majority of the act.

+The Betting and Gaming Act, 1960 (Commencement No. 2) Order 1961 (SI 1961/2092) provided that section 6 and the consequential repeal of section 1(3) of the Street Betting Act 1906 (6 Edw.
+7. c.
+43) by section 29(3) and part II of the sixth schedule to the act, would come in to force on 1 December 1961.

 Aim

-The aim was to take gambling off the street and end the practice of runners (employed by bookmakers) collecting from punters, a move welcomed by the clergy.
+The aim of the act was to take gambling off the street and end the practice of runners (employed by bookmakers) collecting from punters, a move welcomed by the clergy.
 Fines would be imposed at a later date on any street gambling.

 Consequences

 The opening of betting shops affected the greyhound racing industry in the United Kingdom with attendances suffering throughout Britain.
 From 1961–1969 there were 21 National Greyhound Racing Club (NGRC) registered track closures and many independent (unaffiliated to a governing body) track closures.
 The act is regarded as one of the primary reasons for the decline of greyhound racing with 91 NGRC track closures alone recorded from 1960–2010.